MICHELLE COLLIER AT A GLANCE

 2002, B.A., Interdisciplinary social sciences, University of South Florida

-Michelle Collier is in her fourth year as head coach of the Georgia Tech volleyball team.
+Michelle Collier is in her fifth year as head coach of the Georgia Tech volleyball team.
 She was named the eighth head volleyball coach at Georgia Tech in March 2014.

 In her second season at the helm of the Yellow Jackets’ program in 2016, Collier coached the Jackets to their best record since 2012 (18-14 overall and 9-11 in ACC play).
 During the season, the program eclipsed 700 wins overall and finished the year with a total of 641 at the Division I level with key road victories at Virginia Tech and Clemson, and a sweep of Duke at home.